Jewish rock star Este Haim had her dream wedding last week to none other than a former JFS deputy head boy.

-While her sisters Alana and Danielle - her bandmates in Haim - sported light blue bridesmaid dresses, Este wore a picture-perfect wedding dress designed by her friend Nicolas Ghesquière, creative director of fashion house Louis Vuitton.
+While Este’s sisters Alana and Danielle - her bandmates in Haim - sported light blue bridesmaid dresses at the wedding, the bride herself wore a picture-perfect white dress designed by her friend Nicolas Ghesquière, creative director of fashion house Louis Vuitton.

 It was something Este had dreamed about since she was five years old.